Quasi-normal Modes of Static Spherically Symmetric Black Holes in $f(R)$ Theory: solution for qnm

 By inspecting Eq.~(\ref{Z equations}) it is clear that the reason for such a simplification is its homogeneous nature.
 If we modify Eq.~(\ref{Z equations}) with a source term, as in

 then an ansatz of the previous form, $Z_1 = p Z_2 + qZ_2'$, again leads to

 But comparison with Eq.~(\ref{Z equations with source}) does not lead to equations of $p,q$ that are independent of $Z_1$.
-So, in the sourced case it is not possible to write $Z_1 = p Z_2 + qZ_2'$, resulting in the violation of iso-spectrality.
+So, in the sourced case it is not possible to have $Z_1 = p Z_2 + qZ_2'$ as a solution.
+This eventually results in the violation of iso-spectrality.

 One key point is worth mentioning.
 It is always possible to separate $Z_1$ as $Z_1 = Z_1^{GR} + Z_1^{IH}$, where

 and